 For example, one very powerful change is that history state changes (which is where page content is dynamically served without reloading the page), will automatically trigger a new event page view.
 In UA these had to be triggered manually and required significant set-up.

 - Run UA and GA4 alongside one another and compare

 - Look at your custom events and migrate them

 - Look at reporting and see what the differences are

-- Explain to / warm-up report recipients that the data is going to change and why
+- Explain to and warm-up report recipients to let them know that the data is going to change and why

 - And lastly, contact us if you need any help!